RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnSDK.md

 {% include link-to-other-post.html post="/sega-saturn-programming-box/" description="For the hardware side of the Sega Saturn Development Kit check out this post." %}

 ---
+#  Compiler Toolchain
+There were multiple sets of compilers available to Sega Saturn developers, the most popular being the Cygnus Solutions version of GCC for SH Microprocessors (Supplied by Sega).
+Cygnus Solutions were a company that sold GNU products with enterprise level support to make it easier for developers when they encountered compiler issues.

+Although the compiler toolchain supports C++ it was reccomended against it by Sega in their official FAQ released with the compilers due to the larger code size output compared to standard C.

+---
 # Tools
 The Tools provided by the Sega Saturn Software Development Kit will be covered in this section.